BibleTools

 John W. Ritenbaugh

-Judgment, Tolerance and Correction
+Judgment, Tolerance, and Correction

 Some cite Matthew 7:1 as proof that we should do no judging whatsoever: "Judge not, that you be not judged."
-Here, the Greek word for "judge" is krino, meaning to condemn, avenge, damn, sentence, or levy a punishment.
+Here, the Greek word for "judge" is krino, meaning to condemn, avenge, sentence, or levy a punishment.
 Christ plainly says that if we condemn others, we will be condemned ourselves.
 Dangerous territory indeed!

 Though it is certainly hazardous to evaluate the problems or sins of others, the context answers the question of whether we are to do so.
 We are to judge and in every aspect of life, as other scriptures show.
 Christ continues His thought, in context, by showing that we are to evaluate the deeds of others, but to be very careful with our judgments.
 We should consider our weaknesses and sins very carefully, to the point of overcoming them, before we make harsh judgments on others.
 How can we condemn someone else when we may have even bigger problems?
 He instructs us to remove the hypocrisy and then we can help our brother with his difficulties.